Dept. Code: KIN

 • Sports Medicine

-B.S.Ed. majors in Sport Administration and B.S.
+B.S.Ed. majors in Sports Administration and B.S.
 EXPS majors in Exercise Physiology are required to declare a minor.
-Sport Administration students require approval before declaring a minor.
+Sports Administration students require approval before declaring a minor.
 Exercise Physiology students who have decided to follow the pre-med track may choose not to declare a minor.
 Students must complete all of the pre-med courses in order to be waived from the minor requirement.
-If you are not a degree seeking student in the School, please consult an academic advisor for information or clarification of this requirement.
+If you are not a degree-seeking student in the School, please consult an academic advisor for information or clarification of this requirement.

 • A grade of C or better is required for each course applied toward the minor; the overall grade point average for the minor must be 2.0 or above.